What Is a Food Allergy?

-Food allergy and food sensitivity are not the same condition.
-A person who develops hives, itchy mouth, throat closure, wheezing or shock from eating shellfish or peanuts has a food allergy.
-Someone who has gas from eating beans, diarrhea from lactose, a runny nose from spicy food, or a headache from wine has food sensitivity.
+Food allergy and food sensitivity are not the same conditions.
+A person who develops hives, itchy mouth, throat closure, wheezing, or shock from eating shellfish or peanuts has a food allergy.
+Someone who has gas from eating beans, diarrhea from lactose, a runny nose from spicy food, or a headache from wine has a food sensitivity.

 Food Intolerance: Faulty metabolism causes food intolerance, which does not involve the body’s immune system.
 Two examples are lactose intolerance and gluten intolerance.
-The body may lack enough of a digestive enzyme to adequately digest a food, such as lactose in milk or gluten in wheat.
-This is sometimes mislabeled an “allergy,” because it causes many of the same symptoms (e.g. nausea, diarrhea and abdominal cramps).
+The body may lack enough of a digestive enzyme to adequately digest a food, such as the lactose in milk or gluten in wheat.
+This is sometimes mislabeled as an “allergy” because it causes many of the same symptoms (e.g., nausea, diarrhea, and abdominal cramps).